contao/docs/docs/dev/reference/hooks/replaceInsertTags.md

 ---

 The `replaceInsertTags` hook is triggered when an unknown insert tag is found.
-It passes the insert tag as argument and expects the replacement value or false as return value.
+This allows you to implement your own custom insert tags.
+The hook passes the insert tag (i.e. everything between `{{` and `}}`, but without the flags) as an argument and expects the replacement value or false as return value.

 See also the dedicated [framework article][FrameworkInsertTags] about Insert Tags.